 Father’s Day is coming up soon!
 Whether you want to inspire kids with gift ideas, or reward dads directly, Facebook is one of the best places to start.
 Let’s investigate Father’s Day giveaways on Facebook, with examples from 5 brands that super-charged their strategies.

 First of all, why Father’s Day giveaways on Facebook?
 There’s a reason that the big blue social network is so popular with marketers.

 75% of parents online use Facebook – that’s 66% of all dads in general.
 And 94% of those Facebook users love to comment, interact, and share posts.
 Fathers use Facebook to celebrate good news, share their parenting wisdom, and build a support network with other parents.

 So it’s the perfect social medium to run a comments contest.
 Dads already want to share parenting stories, tips, and memories on the platform.
 With a Father’s Day giveaway, you can offer them an extra incentive with a personal reward.

-Let’s dive in with 5 examples of Father’s Day giveaways on Facebook.
+Let’s dive in with 5 examples of Father’s Day Facebook giveaways.

-1. Choose a meaningful photo for your Father’s Day Facebook promotion
+1. Choose a meaningful photo for your Father’s Day Facebook giveaway

 Compared to other annual festivals, Father’s Day is a relatively new holiday.
 But it holds a lot of meaning for consumers.